Democrats arrive at convention energized by a transformed race

 Despite the potential for tumult, political observers marvel at how smoothly the party’s last-minute ticket swap has unfolded.
 After Mr. Biden’s poor June debate performance, as Democratic officials began leaning on him to leave the race, some worried it would precipitate an even more divisive power struggle.
 But after Mr. Biden dropped out on July 21, the party closed ranks almost immediately around Ms. Harris as his replacement, avoiding the chaos of an “open convention” that some had feared.

-In a multiday, virtual roll call vote of the DNC’s more than 4,500 delegates, which closed Aug.
-6, Ms. Harris won 99% of the vote.
+In a multiday, virtual roll-call vote of the DNC’s more than 4,500 delegates, which closed Aug.
+5, Ms. Harris won 99% of the vote.

 “What we’ve seen here is that, yeah, the Democratic Party is actually way stronger than we thought,” says Seth Masket, a political scientist at the University of Denver and author of a book that showed how the Democrats learned from their 2016 loss.